-Clear your diary because you won’t want to miss any of these October highlights.
+Clear your diary – you won’t want to miss any of these October highlights.

 Sydney Craft Week

-In case you hadn’t noticed, craft in all its forms is in revival.
-Talented makers across a range of disciplines, from ceramics to metalwork and leatherwork to furniture makers, show off their wares (and talent) during the second Sydney Craft Week.
-Don’t miss the Makers Market at Australian Design Centre .
+Talented makers in everything from ceramics to metalwork and leatherwork to furniture makers, show off their wares (and talent) during the annual Sydney Craft Week.
+Don’t miss the makers market at Australian Design Centre .

 Antenna Documentary Film Festival